conan-io/docs/glossary.rst

       packages

    binary package
       Output binary for the recipe compatible for certain settings and options.
+Usually, there are N binary packages inside one Conan package, one for each set of settings and options.

    settings
       Settings are a set of different configurations that define the ABI of your package and that a consumer can indicate as input to retrieve the correct packages for his configuration.

    options